aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 Social media is a popular way to keep up with technological trends, as news is readily posted by information providers.
-There are pros and cons to its use: Its immediacy is beneficial in fast-paced arenas like research and technology, however, the content is customarily not peer reviewed, nor is there a guarantee of quality.
+There are pros and cons to its use: Its immediacy is beneficial in fast-paced arenas like research and technology; however, the content is customarily not peer reviewed nor is there a guarantee of quality.
 With those caveats in mind, facilitators can begin reaping the benefits of social networks by joining various sites such as LinkedIn or Researchgate, which are aimed at professional and research communications.
 Examples of LinkedIn groups